Who Was Louise Bourgeois? 7 Facts About the Surrealist Artist

 Louise Bourgeois was a Surrealist artist born in Paris in 1910.
-In 1938 she moved to New York with her husband, the art historian Robert Goldwater, where she lived and worked until her death at the age of 98.
-She was quite a loner throughout her life.
-Accordingly, she did not hang around in the New York art scene and only later gained attention and fame for her art.
+In 1938, she moved to New York with her husband, art historian Robert Goldwater, where she lived and worked until her death at the age of 98.
+She was a loner throughout her life and did not hang around in the New York art scene, only later gaining attention and fame for her art.
 Today, Louise Bourgeois is best known for her sculptures and installations.
-As a woman, she is considered a modern pioneer in this field and is known as an icon of feminist art.
-Although sculpture and installation are the artist’s main work, she was also a painter and printmaker.
+As a woman, she is considered a pioneer in this field and is known as an icon of feminist art.
+Although sculpture and installation are Louise Bourgeois’ main work, she was also a painter and printmaker.

 together louise bourgeois

-Together by Louise Bourgeois, 2005, via Moderna Museet, Stockholm
+Together by Louise Bourgeois, 2005.
+Source: Moderna Museet, Stockholm

-The works of Louise Bourgeois tell of the themes of family, sexuality and body.
-They are pervaded by injury and loss.
-In her work, Louise Bourgeois reflects the pain of her childhood and her relationship with her parents.
+The works of Louise Bourgeois explore the themes of family, sexuality, and body, and are pervaded by injury and loss.
+In her work, Louise Bourgeois reflected the pain of her childhood and her relationship with her parents.
 Her parents were weavers who ran a carpet repair workshop with around 25 employees in their home in Choisy-le-Roi, France.
 While the artist’s relationship with her mother as a child was a very warm one, her relationship with her father was extremely difficult.
 In several interviews, the artist repeatedly stressed that she never managed to get over her traumatic childhood.
 For Louise Bourgeois, working on her artworks was a kind of therapeutic process.

 louise bourgeois maman bilbao

-Maman by Louise Bourgeois, 1999, via Guggenheim Bilbao
+Maman by Louise Bourgeois, 1999.
+Source: Guggenheim Bilbao

 Get the latest articles delivered to your inbox